opendatacube/benchmark-rio-s3/report.md

 ## Introduction

-There is a common trend across many industries and government agencies to move significant portions of their IT infrastructure and data into "cloud".
-Rather than maintaining complex server farms in-house, expertise of public cloud providers like Amazon Web Services, Google Cloud, Microsoft Azure, and many others is leveraged to deliver more robust, secure and hopefully cost efficient solutions.
+There is a common trend across many industries and government agencies to move significant portions of their IT infrastructure and data to the "cloud".
+Rather than maintaining complex server farms in-house, expertise of public cloud providers like Amazon Web Services, Google Cloud, Microsoft Azure, and many others is leveraged to deliver more robust, secure and hopefully cost effective solutions.

 AWS and S3 data storage solutions are particularly popular.
 Entities operating in GIS (Geographic Information Systems) domain, with their massive data sets, are particularly